Aaron Henne, theatre dybbuk, at UCI, 2024

 Ditzy female characters on stage hid the reality that women could be business-minded.
 For example, Doña Gracia Nasi and Doña Abravanel served as powerful leaders in the Jewish community of Mantua.
 Nasi saved several Jews from the Inquisition through an escape network.
 Samuel Usque, a Portuguese conversa, described Nasi as "the heart in the body of our people bringing forth into the light the fruit of the plants that lie buried in the darkness."

-When asked why he took this project on, Henne said,"I really like drawing out the way in something can be both ahead of its time and of its time.”
+When asked why he took this project on, Henne said,"I really like drawing out the way in which something can be both ahead of its time and of its time.”

 --Jessica Rosenow, New Swan intern